Extracting Affect Aggregates from Longitudinal Social Media Data with Temporal Adapters for Large Language Models: Longitudinal Datasets

 \section{Longitudinal Datasets}

 We extract affect aggregates from Twitter panel data for Great Britain, covering 35 weeks from November 2019 to June 2020.
-This time frame includes both New Year 2020 as well as the first UK COVID-19 lockdown on March 23\textsuperscript{rd}, 2020.
+This time frame includes both New Year 2020 and the first UK COVID-19 lockdown on March 23\textsuperscript{rd}, 2020.
 It allows us to investigate both seasonal patterns and a catastrophic event that had a large impact on emotions and attitudes, as identified in previous research.
-We decided against a larger time frame due to the large amount of computational resources required to fine-tune our model.
+We decided against a larger time frame because of the large amount of computational resources required to fine-tune our model.
+The selected time frame follows previous research on extracting collective emotions from social media data during the COVID-19 pandemic~\cite[e.g.,][]{metzler_collective_2023}, but we would also like to emphasize the uniqueness of the situation.
+Substantive results such as cross-correlations between individual emotions might not generalize to other points in time, but drastically changing emotions offer a unique opportunity for our methodological research.